eth-educators/eth-docker-docs/website/docs/Usage/ResourceUsage.md

 ## Initial sync times

+Please pay attention to the Version and Date.
+These are snapshots in time of client behavior.

 NB: All execution clients need to [download state](https://github.com/ethereum/go-ethereum/issues/20938#issuecomment-616402016) after getting blocks.
 If state isn't "in" yet, your sync is not done.
 This is a heavily disk IOPS dependent operation, which is why HDD cannot be used for a node.

 For Nethermind, seeing "branches" percentage reset to "0.00%" after state root changes with "Setting sync state root to" is normal and expected.
 With sufficient IOPS, the node will "catch up" and get in sync.